Snorlark/CCITeach-Term-2-Repository/README.md

     - 📦 Object Oriented Programming

 - **Mobile Programming:**
-  - Detailed implementations and explanations of a simple android lifecycle and API referencing:
+  - Detailed implementations and explanations of a simple android lifecycle, layuouts and API referencing with the use of Material UI

 ## 🚀 How to Use:
 - Browse the folders to access specific topics.